 Customer Metrics

-Calculate customer acquisition cost, CAC payback period, and viral coefficient for your SaaS business.
+Calculate customer acquisition cost, customer lifetime value, CAC payback period, and viral coefficient for your SaaS business.
 Free tools with industry benchmarks — no signup required.

 Understanding Customer Acquisition Economics